kshankar/academic-shankar/content/open-positions/FRGS-2021/index.md

 image:
   placement: 3
 ---
-# Project: **A periodicity-agnostic method for detecting parasitic botnets in Distributed Hash Table-based Peer-to-Peer networks**
+# Project Title:  **A periodicity-agnostic method for detecting parasitic botnets in Distributed Hash Table-based Peer-to-Peer networks**

+# Project Description:
+Parasitic botnets coexist with benign nodes and services in a Distributed Hash Table (DHT)-based Peer-to-Peer (P2P) network.
+Recent years have observed the emergence of new parasitic botnets on the BitTorrent and IPFS networks.
+Their presence is a threat to benign nodes and services relying upon the underlying DHT.
+State-of-the-art in detecting parasitic botnets are rather limited in their application scenarios and can be easily circumvented.
+Parasitic botnets are harmful to the DHT network in many ways.
+They can manipulate consensus algorithms or sabotage the networks' underlying routing mechanisms for profit and fun.
+Hence, the main objective of this research is to propose a more effective method to detect parasitic botnets within DHT-based P2P networks.

-# Candidate Criteria:
+# Applicant's Criteria:
 - Curiosity-driven researchers/tinkerers
 - Independent/self-motivated personality
 - Knowledge/experience in (at least one):